FilipeAraujo/tableandfriends_ios/README.md

 The web page that facebook sdk shows when an user logs in.

-## Reading JSON objects from an remote API
+## Reading JSON objects from a remote API

 ![Reading JSON objects from an remote API](/screenshots/assyncjson.png "Reading JSON objects from an remote API")

-An example of assyncronous reading of a json from an api (table and friends) and image download.
+An example of assyncronous reading of a JSON from an API (Table and Friends) and image download.

 ## Custom table view